 The next step in winter care for mums is to properly insulate them in the fall.
 The leaves of the plant will die back and become brown after a few hard frosts have hit your area.
 After the foliage of the plant has died back, you will need to cut it back.
 Cut back the stems of the mums to 3 to 4 inches (8 to 10 cm.) above the ground.
 Leaving a little bit of the stems will ensure that next year you have a full plant, as the new stems will grow from these trimmed stems.
 If you cut the mums back to the ground, fewer stems will grow next year.

 After this, when wintering mums, it is best to provide a heavy layer of mulch over the plant after the ground has frozen.
 The mulch for winterizing mums can be straw or leaves.
 This layer of mulch helps to keep the ground insulated.
 Interestingly, the idea is to help prevent the ground from thawing during the winter during warm spells.
 When the ground freezes and thaws and freezes again, this causes more damage to the plant than if it simply stays frozen for the whole winter season.

-With these few steps, you can provide the kind of winter care for mums that will increases the chances that these lovely flowers will make it through the cold weather and reward you with lovely blooms again next year.
+With these few steps, you can provide the kind of winter care for mums that increases the chances that these lovely flowers will make it through the cold weather, and reward you with lovely blooms again next year.
 Knowing how to winterize mums will not only save your mums, but will save your money too because you will not have to buy new plants each year.